AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/integrate/customize-message-chat.md

 ## Intercept the original component click event

 You need to fully implement the business and UI refresh logic after interception.
-It is recommended to use registration inheritance.
+It is recommended that you register new events by inheriting the original ones.

 The message list events are as follows: